sztsam/HOO_TW-Discord-bot/docs/info.md

 Show information about the village.

 These coordinates can be inside bigger texts or even several coordinates in one message.
-The coords are separated by players.
+<br>The coords are separated by players.

 >/info village \<coord> \<server>